 Students are offered unrivalled field trip and global placement opportunities with leading international travel & tourism organisations in order for them to gain operational experience and develop the professional skills as part of an international placement programme or they can spend the summer season working in the local tourism and hospitality industry.

-The School of Tourism & Hospitality has over 25 year’s experience delivering cutting edge professional programmes in Leisure & Tourism focusing on promoting guest service excellence and empowerment from the outset.
+The School of Tourism and Hospitality has over twenty-five years' experience delivering cutting edge professional programmes in Leisure and Tourism focusing on promoting guest service excellence and empowerment from the outset.

 The industry experienced teaching team provide a friendly and supportive approach to University life especially for those who are returning to academic studies after either working or taking a career break.

-Number 1 in Wales for Tourism, Events & Hospitality (NSS 2019 and Guardian League Tables 2019).
+Number 1 in Wales for Tourism, Events and Hospitality (NSS 2019 and Guardian League Tables 2019).

 What you will learn